 Physics of Genes 2

-PH2288 is a semester module in language at which is offered irregularly.
+PH2288 is a semester module in German or English language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.